 Meanwhile, hundreds of delegates gathered for the first conference session of the day, ‘Cruise Industry Outlook: Leaders’ Debate,’ where speakers from Royal Caribbean, Carnival, Princess Cruises, Norwegian Cruise Line Holdings, and MSC Cruises were welcomed to the stage by chair & associate professor of interior architecture at Florida International University Newton D’souza.
 It was standing room only as the session got underway.

-Day two highlights included international president of NEWH Cindy Guthrie presenting Brennan Broome with a design scholarship sponsored by Cruise Ship Interiors Expo.
+Day two highlights included international president of NEWH Cindy Guthrie presenting Brennan Broome with a design scholarship sponsored by Cruise Ship Interiors Design Expo Americas.
 Even more networking took place at Studio DADO’s VIP breakfast and, later in the day, at Trimline’s exclusive party.

 “There is a definite need for this show.
 That seems to be the excitement from everyone involved.”Petu Kummala, senior director of interior design and architecture, Carnival Cruise Line

-After a laudable first event, Cruise Ship Interiors Expo attendees left with brand new connections, reaffirmed partnerships, fresh inspiration, and a host of new clients.
+After a laudable first event, Cruise Ship Interiors Design Expo Americas attendees left with brand new connections, reaffirmed partnerships, fresh inspiration, and a host of new clients.

-Cruise Ship Interiors Expo Miami will return to the Miami Beach Convention Center next year under the name Cruise Ship Interiors Expo North America, from June 16-17, 2020.
+Cruise Ship Interiors Design Expo Americas will return to the Miami Beach Convention Center next year, from June 16-17, 2020.

 View photo highlights from the 2019 event.